 These internet arraigned sexual liaisons may go on for years, one partner after another.

 Often these internet facilitated affairs are discovered accidentally.
 When they are discovered there can be an explosive reaction from the relationship partner.
-This sudden disclosure of the infidelity can result in separations and divorce.
+This sudden disclosure of infidelity can result in separations and divorce.

 Even when the affair goes undiscovered or if the couple decides to stay together after the disclosure of the affair, this event can permanently damage or alter the relationship.

-Developing the online relationship requires dishonesty and keeping secrets.
+Developing an online relationship requires dishonesty and keeping secrets.
 To facilitate this behavior the partner having the affair needs to become more secretive and dishonest.
 The relationship couple moves farther apart emotionally.
 A distance between the couple may be created that can never be bridged.

 4. Internet pornography.